A Curated and Re-annotated Peripheral Blood Cell Dataset Integrating Four Public Resources: Material and Methods

 \subsection{Data Annotation}

-To improve the quality of the datasets and save manual annotation time, we adopted the semi-automatic annotation method using YOLOv8n model.
-First, we used Labelimg tool to label 100 samples, which were then used to train the YOLOv8n model.
-Next, the trained model was used to automatically label the remaining data.
-Finally, manual screening was performed to correct labeling errors, missed labels, and repeated labels.
-The process is shown in Figure \ref{fig3}.
+To improve the quality of the datasets and save manual annotation time, we adopted a semi-automatic annotation method using the YOLOv8n model.
+The complete workflow is illustrated in Figure \ref{fig3}.
+This semi-automatic labeling method greatly improves annotation efficiency.
+The specific method is as follows.

 This semi-automatic labeling method greatly improves the efficiency of labeling.
 Combined with manual screening, it ensures the accuracy and consistency of the labels.
 We applied this approach to all datasets, resulting in high-quality annotated data.
 This provide a reliable basis for subsequent data integration and analysis.